nclvt73/Command_line_GIS/README.md

 <a href= "TheatersLangs01.html"> Mapping Non-English Language Movie Theaters and Speakers </a>

-Site created as part of Spring 2024 Command-Line GIS at the Bloustein School.
+Site created for the Spring 2024 Command-Line GIS course at the Rutgers Bloustein School.